 You may feel protective of the person mistreating or exploiting you, particularly if they’re your adult child.
 However, it’s important to remember that you have a right to feel safe, comfortable and protected, and that people – including adult children – can get help for their problems.

-The following organisations provide information and support for older people and concerned family and friends.
+There are several organisations available to provide information and support for older people and concerned family and friends.

 - NSW Ageing and Disability Abuse Helpline – offers information, support and referrals for anyone who experiences, witnesses or suspects the abuse of an older person.

-- Aged Care Complaints Commissioner – reach out if there’s concern around the care you or someone you know is receiving via an Australian Government-funded aged care provider.
+- Aged Care Quality and Safety Commission – reach out if there’s concern around the care you or someone you know is receiving via an Australian Government-funded aged care provider (this may include services received in home or an aged care facility).

 - NSW Seniors Rights Service – provides legal information, advocacy and information about your rights in aged care.